puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-blocker-toolkit.md

 The Group Policy Administrative Template (.ADMX + .ADML files) allows administrators to import the new Group Policy settings to block or unblock automatic delivery of Microsoft Edge (Chromium-based) into their Group Policy environment, and use Group Policy to centrally execute the action across systems in their environment.

-Users running Windows 10 RS4 and newer, will see the policy under the following path:
+Users running Windows 10 version 1803 and newer, will see the policy under the following path:

 ```
 /Computer Configuration